AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private-kernel-initial.md

 5. Generates the contract address using the contract class ID and other relevant details.
 6. Validates that the contract address matches the address specified in the private call data.

-#### Verifying the app private function proof.
+#### Verifying the private function proof.

-It verifies that the private function was executed successfully with the provided proof data, verification key, and the public inputs of the app circuit.
+It verifies that the private function was executed successfully with the provided proof data, verification key, and the public inputs of the private function circuit.

-#### Verifying the app circuit public inputs.
+#### Verifying the public inputs of the private function circuit.

-It ensures the app circuit's intention by checking the following:
+It ensures the private function circuit's intention by checking the following:

 - The contract address for each non-empty item in the following arrays must equal the current contract address:
   - Note hash contexts.